Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Theoretical considerations

 In our analysis, we adopt the VGT methodology as employed in previous studies \citep[see, e.g.][]{2022ApJ...941...92H,2023MNRAS.519.1068L}.
 This approach is based on the anisotropy of turbulent velocity fluctuations, as described by Eqs.~\ref{eq.lv99}, \ref{eq.v}, and \ref{eq.vg}.
 The anisotropic nature of these velocity fields can be discerned from velocity channel maps, $p(x,y,v_{\rm los})$, obtained through spectroscopic observations, using the velocity caustics effect \citep{LP00,LP04,2016MNRAS.461.1227K,2023MNRAS.524.2994H}.

 The velocity caustics effect, as first applied to the field of the interstellar medium by \citet{LP00}, highlights the distortion of density structures due to turbulent and shear velocities along the line-of-sight (LOS).
 Density structures possessing different velocities may be sampled into the same velocity channel, significantly modifying the observed intensity structures in the spectroscopic channel map.
-Mathematically, the density field $\rho(\pmb{x})$ can be decomposed into a mean density and zero-mean fluctuations: $\rho(\pmb{x}) = \langle\rho\rangle + \langle\rho \rangle\delta(\pmb{x})$, where $\pmb{x}=(x,y,z)$ represents spatial coordinates.
-The observed intensity in a velocity channel can then be represented as the sum of two terms \citep{2023MNRAS.524.2994H}, $p(x,y,v_{\rm los})=p_{vc}(x,y,v_{\rm los})+p_{dc}(x,y,v_{\rm los})$, in which: